beatobongco/dibtap/_posts/2023-01-10-virtues-and-the-golden-mean.md

 According to me, this version of me in this universe.

-(I know this is nebulous -- different versions of me might argue that since they are each the judge of their own definitions of "best" their life is the best among all.
+(I know this is nebulous -- different versions of me might argue that since they are each the judge of their own definitions of "best", their life is the best among all.
 But part of this thought experiment is imagining meeting another version of yourself - let's say one that chose to study this or that or move to another country.
 Would I imagine that I would feel more in awe of that other version of myself?)

-What makes me the "best" version of myself is still something I am trying to define - so I'm enlisting the help of much smarter people who came before.
+What makes me the "best" version of myself is still something I am trying to define - so I'm enlisting the help of much smarter people who came before me.

-The idea of _eudaimonia_ resonates with the above childish fantasy of mine.
+Aristotle's idea of _eudaimonia_ resonates with the above childish fantasy of mine.
 I will never be able to travel the multiverse, so all I can judge is myself in this universe.

-I am finding with the teachings of Aristotle that it gives me a clearer idea of how to judge whether I am living up to my potential.
+I am finding his writing gives me a clearer idea of how to judge whether I am living up to my potential.

 ### Aristotle on Virtues

 Central to _eudaimonia_ is the practice of virtues.

 But what are virtues?

-These are what I have gathered from my reading - so it may not be 100% accurate.
-But I'll share my reflection anyway.
+(These are what I have gathered from my reading - so it may not be 100% accurate.
+But I'll share my reflection anyway.)

 Aristotle argues that to achieve "human flourishing", humans must live according to the pursuit of something that is an end in and of itself.